dappnode/DAppNodePackage-SSV-Shifu/README.md

 Registration is free and open to anyone who wishes to operate validators with SSV.
 This is done in the Web App linked below.

-Register your new operator (**DO NOT REUSE OPERATORS FROM THE V1 TESTNET**) using this [Web App](https://app.ssv.network/join/operator/register)
+Register your new operator (**DO NOT REUSE OPERATORS FROM THE V1 "Primus" TESTNET**) using this [Web App](https://app.ssv.network/join/operator/register)

 Follow [these instructions](https://docs.ssv.network/run-a-node/operator-node/registration) to register your operator.
-After registration, your operator becomes discoverable as one of the network's operators and SSV stakers can choose you as one of their validators operators.
+After registration, your operator becomes discoverable as one of the network's operators and SSV stakers can choose you as one of their validator's operators.

 Full official documentation can be found [here](https://docs.ssv.network/learn/introduction).